The wrong approach to attic ventilation can cause serious problems in your attic, and you may never know it until it’s too late.

-But ventilation is much more than a simple breeze blowing through your house.
-It's a process that provides a steady, high volume of air movement.
+Ventilation is much more than a simple breeze blowing through your house; it’s a process that provides a steady, high volume of air movement.
 Proper ventilation requires an entire system of components, expertly designed to provide constant intake and exhaust of air.

 Shingle manufacturers require proper attic ventilation in order for their shingle warranty to be valid.

 You may not realize that shingles are made of an oil-based material.
 On a 90-degree day, an attic can reach up to 150 degrees.
 This super heating of the shingles dries their oils and causes the loss of the small stones, or granules, embedded in the asphalt to protect the shingles from UV-rays.